 I remember the dopamine rush of snatching glittery life-extending gold rings and all-important Chaos Emeralds.
 The Green Hill Zone and its bleepy soundtrack left an indelible first impression that would develop into a deep, enduring commitment to gaming.

 Sonic remains one of the biggest selling games ever – the franchise has grossed a staggering total of 9 billion dollars.
-SEGA realised it needed a mascot to challenge the success of Nintendo’s all-powerful plumber and their first attempt, Alex The Kidd was widely considered a failure
+SEGA realised it needed a mascot to challenge the success of Nintendo’s all-powerful plumber and their first attempt, Alex The Kidd was widely considered a failure.

 What is it that makes this humble 16-bit title such a classic?
 It might be hard to believe today, but Sonic broke new ground for platforming.
 At the time, the focus on speed and a distinctive central protagonist was a fresh approach to gameplay,

 In stark contrast to the child and family-friendly Super Nintendo, SEGA positioned the Mega Drive (known in the States as the Genesis) as the more edgy and grown-up option.
-The company rolled out their now infamous marketing campaign to stake their claim as the only choice for the late teen and adult gaming market – identifying them as ‘serious gamers’ summed up by the natty boast: “Genesis does what Nintendon’t”.
+The company rolled out their now infamous marketing campaign to stake their claim as the only choice for the late teen and adult gaming market.
+Identifying them as ‘serious gamers’ summed up by the natty boast: “Genesis does what Nintendon’t”.

-For example, Nintendo censored the graphic violence in Mortal Combat, whereas SEGA didn’t.
+For example, Nintendo censored the graphic violence in Mortal Kombat, whereas SEGA didn’t.
 Also, SEGA’s long history as an arcade specialist allowed them to bring corner-shop arcade classics like Altered Beast and Golden Axe into the home for comfy binging in the family sitting room.

 The Mega Drive’s massive success in the US and Europe rapidly eroded Nintendo’s market lead in the US and increased its already huge lead in the European market.